Tag Archives: Celia Imrie

 Love Sarah (2020), Rupert Penry-Jones, Shelley Conn

 Director Eliza Schroeder’s comedy/romance Love Sarah is one of those easy-viewing films that doesn’t demand too much from you.
-It’s well-acted and quite pleasant, especially if you love cakes, the Notting Hill, London setting and any of the cast which includes Celia Imrie, Rupert Penry-Jones, Shannon Tarbet and Bill Paterson.
+It’s well-acted and quite pleasant, especially if you love cakes.

-Besides being in the mood to watch an easy viewing movie, the baked goods are a key reason I had to see Love Sarah.
-Particularly since some of the baked items I saw in the trailer reminded me of a great restaurant/bakery I used to visit in North London.
-Turns out Ottolenghi, the founder/owner of said bakery consulted on this movie.
+Starring Celia Imrie, Rupert Penry-Jones, Shannon Tarbet and Bill Paterson; besides being in the right mood for the viewing ease this film offers, the baked goods are a key reason I had to see Love Sarah.
+Particularly since some of the baked items I saw in the trailer remind me of a great restaurant/bakery I used to visit in North London.
+It turns out Ottolenghi, the founder/owner of said bakery, consulted on this movie.
 I guess I know my favourite cakes when I see them.

-Story-wise, it’s predictable, as one might expect but if you go in expecting that, it’s not so bad.
-The story focuses on a young woman who wishes to fulfil her mother’s dream of opening a bakery in Notting Hill, London.
-A dream she sets about realising thanks to the help of an old friend and her grandmother.
+Story-wise, it’s predictable, as one might expect, but if you go in expecting that, it’s not so bad.
+The story focuses on a young woman who wishes to fulfil her mother’s dream of opening a bakery in London, England’s Notting Hill neighbourhood.
+A dream she sets about realising, thanks to the help of an old friend and her grandmother.

 Watch Love Sarah if you’re curious.
 I’m quite sure that aspiring bakers will enjoy this movie that little bit more.
-Even though, one might argue it makes succeeding as a baker look easier than it probably is.
+Even though one might argue it absolutely makes succeeding as a baker look easier than it actually is.

 G